The vine and the branches

 Why are the branches that have not remained in Jesus thrown into the fire and burned?
 Because they are not producing fruit and are therefore of no use to the Father.

 Jesus said at the beginning that he is the true vine and his Father is the gardener.
-A gardener, or vine grower, grows a vine for one purpose only: to gather fruit from it, because the wood of a vine is useless for making anything with, it is only good for burning (Eze 15:1–5).
+A gardener, or vine grower, grows a vine for one purpose only: to gather fruit from it, because you cannot make anything with the wood of a vine, it is only fit for burning (Eze 15:15).

 I believe Jesus compared us to the branches of a vine for that very reason because our main purpose, as Christians, is to bear fruit for God.